parrt/msds692/notes/sockets.md

 ## Background

+### Physical layer

+Most of your laptops are connected by radio (WiFi) to a radio transceiver that sends data over a wired connection (Ethernet) down to a central server room that has a fiber-optic connection to an Internet service provider.
+The data from there could go by satellite or fiber-optic cable under the ocean, depending on source and target locations.
+You can think of this as the electrical plumbing of the Internet.

+This layer we can simply assume exists and knows how to transmit data, albeit at different rates and with different latency (time to first data).

 ### IP

-First, we need to talk about the IP protocol, which is really the lowest level abstraction above the hardware (at least from my point of view).  *Please distinguish IP protocol from ethernet, wireless, or any other physical networking mechanism.* This is a data protocol that sits on top of some physical network.
+Next, we need to talk about the IP protocol, which is really the lowest level abstraction above the hardware (at least from my point of view).  *Please distinguish IP protocol from ethernet, wireless, or any other physical networking mechanism.* This is a data protocol that sits on top of some physical network.

 **IP** is an addressing and fragmentation protocol: